netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 The RESTCONF protocol extension described in this document refers to the {{W3C-Trace-Context}} Trace Context capability.
 The W3C traceparent and tracestate headers include the notion of versions.
 It would be desirable for a RESTCONF client to be able to discover the one or multiple versions of these headers supported by a server.

 {{I-D.draft-ietf-netconf-trace-ctx-extension}} defines a pair YANG modules that SHOULD be included in the YANG library per {{RFC8525}} of the RESTCONF server supporting the RESTCONF Trace Context extension that will refer to the headers' supported versions.
-Future updates of this document could include additional YANG modules for new headers' versions.

 # Security Considerations